EcoNexusSystems/econexus-sovereign-stack/docs/docs/TechOverview.md

     Extensible: Stripe + Resend integrations scaffolded and config-ready

-5. Compliance & Data Sovereignty
+5. Compliance & Data Sovereignty:

     All user data and services hosted in GDPR-compliant EU regions